pnp/PnP/Samples/Core.ListItemChangeMonitor/ReadMe.md

 The GetChanges methods return a ChangeCollection.
 The items in the collection all inherit from the Change class.
 This inheritance hierarchy is crucial to understanding the items returned by the query.
 To process the change using its core type, cast the Change item to the appropriate inheriting type (ChangeWeb, ChangeList, etc.).
 This core type will provide properties that can be used to retrieve the source object.
-However, be prepared for the object to no longer exists.
+However, be prepared for the object to no longer exist.

 ```cs
 foreach (ChangeItem itm in coll)